 1. Preparing for dash cam installation

 First, you’ll need a hardwiring kit that’s compatible with your dash cam.
-Most hardwiring kits for permanent dash cam installation are specific to the manufacturer, and they typically include everything you need such as fuse taps, cables and sometimes a voltage converter to ensure your dash cam receives the correct power.
+Most kits for permanent dash cam installation are specific to the manufacturer, and typically include everything you need such as fuse taps, cables and sometimes a voltage converter to ensure your dash cam receives the correct sort of power supply.

 2. Locate the fuse box

-Next, find your car’s fuse box.
-This will usually be located under the dashboard or under the steering wheel.
-But don’t worry if you’re struggling with your search – your car’s manual will provide the relevant information on how to locate it.
-The fuse box is crucial because it’s where you’ll connect your dash cam for a clean and reliable power source.
+Your car’s fuse box is likely to be somewhere behind the dashboard.
+It may be below the steering wheel; in some cases it’s only accessible from the glovebox.
+Don’t worry if you’re struggling with the search – your car’s manual will provide all the relevant information on how to locate it.
+The fuse box is crucial because it’s where you connect the dash cam for a clean and reliable power source.

-If you don’t have a fuse box in the dashboard, glovebox or footwell, you have two options.
-Older cars may have a standard ISO car audio loom that provides those feeds, or you can get a longer cable that will reach fuse boxes in the boot or under the bonnet.
+If you don’t have a fuse box in the dashboard, glovebox or footwell, there are two options.
+Older cars may have a standard ISO car audio loom that can be tapped to provide (you’ll need a suitable connector), or you can get a longer cable that will reach fuse boxes in the boot or under the bonnet.

-Experienced dash cam installers will know there are plenty of other options, but they’re car model-specific and may involve splicing into existing looms.
-If in doubt get a competent and qualified auto electrician for that type of installation.
+Experienced dash cam fitters know there are plenty of other options, but they’re specific to particular cars and may involve splicing into the wiring looms.
+If you’re in any doubt, get a competent and qualified auto electrician to carry out that type of dash cam fitting.

 3. Select a fuse slot

 Once you’ve located the fuse box, the next step is to remove its cover.
-This cover is usually secured with a simple clip that can be easily disengaged by gently pulling it down.
-After removing the cover, place it somewhere safe, like the glove box, since it won’t fit back on after the installation of the cables.
+It’s usually secured with a simple clip that can be easily disengaged by gently pulling it down.
+After removing the cover, place it somewhere safe, like the glove box, since it might not fit back on after the dash dam’s cables have been installed.

 Choosing the right fuse: